sid7954/sid7954.github.io/about.md

 ---
 ### About Me

+I am a Senior Research Engineer at Meta Reality Labs working in the Smart Glasses Language AI team.
+I joined Meta in October, 2023.
+My current research interests revolve around the training and alignment of large language models (LLMs) for downstream generative tasks like Question Answering.

-I am an Applied Scientist II at Amazon working in the Alexa AI Search team on open-domain Question Answering systems in the Bay Area, CA. I joined Amazon in June, 2020 after graduating from the University of Wisconsin Madison in May, 2020.
+Before this, I was working as an Applied Scientist II at Amazon Alexa AI on LLMs and Question Answering systems.
+My work there was focussed towards improving answer ranking and answer generation models for Open Domain Question Answering, and building automatic Question Answering evaluation systems.
+I joined Amazon in June, 2020 after graduating from the University of Wisconsin Madison in May, 2020.

 I obtained my Masters in Computer Science at the University of Wisconsin-Madison where I was guided by Prof. Yingyu Liang on Natural Language Processing.
 Specifically, I worked on Transfer Learning and Adversarial NLP.